-Ringette is an exciting team sport filled with unique strategies.
+Ringette is an fast exciting team sport that was developed in Canada, as a positive alternative to other female sports.
+The game rules promote team play, skating and skill development in a safe sport environment.
 Our sport is played predominantly by females, but open to all.
 Our rules promote team play so that a single player cannot carry the ring from end to end to score a goal.
 Teams are usually made up of 11 to 17 players; with six skaters on the ice at the same time (a goalie, two defense, a center and two forwards).

 Our game begins with the visiting team being awarded a free pass in the Free Pass Circle at center ice.
 Free Passes are also Ringette’s way of restarting games after penalties, violations, goals or any other stoppage in the game.
 One player takes possession on the whistle and has five seconds to either shoot or pass the ring to a teammate.